MicrosoftDocs/azure-docs-powershell/azuresmps-4.0.0/Azure/Use-AzureHDInsightCluster.md

 ### -HostedService
 Specifies the namespace of an HDInsight service.
-If you do not specify this parameter, this cmdlet uses the default namespace.
+If you do not specify this parameter, the default namespace is used.

 ```yaml
 Type: String